-Counselors meet with all seniors individually to review college lists and/or to ensure that they have a post-secondary plan.
+Counselors meet with all seniors individually to review college lists and/or to develop a post-secondary plan.
 The school counselors are available during MAGIC block in the fall.
-Students can drop in and get additional help with the Common Application and post secondary plan needs.
+Students can sign up to and get additional help with the Common Application, SRAR, and post secondary plan needs.